bokeh/bokeh/sphinx/source/docs/user_guide.rst

 Additionally, the Bokeh server affords the opportunity of animated plots or updating plots with streaming data.
 The ``autoload_server`` function accepts a plot object and a Bokeh server ``Session`` object.
-It returns a ``<script>`` tag that will load your plot from the
+It returns a ``<script>`` tag that will load both your plot and data from the Bokeh server.

 static data
 ***********